 What About Training After Work?

 Some people are great at training after work, and others struggle to be effective during workouts after a full day at the office.
 Spring/Summer evening group rides and training criteriums are great options because the group atmosphere can often shake off the haze of the workday and refresh a tired athlete long enough to get in a great workout.
-I’ve seen athletes struggle more with motivation when they’re trying to go out solo and complete a hard interval workout after working 8+ hours at the office.
-If that’s a struggle for you, I’d suggest scheduling hard interval workouts for mornings before work, and reserving longer endurance rides for your evenings.
-As the days get longer, you might be able to get some great long rides in this way!
+These rides sometimes transition into cyclocross practices in the fall, and maybe indoor cycling classes in the winter.
+Regardless of the time of year or even the weather conditions I’ve seen athletes struggle more with motivation when they’re trying to go out solo and complete a hard interval workout after working 8+ hours at the office.
+If that’s a struggle for you, I’d suggest scheduling hard interval workouts for mornings before work, and reserving longer endurance rides for your weekends.

 Nutrition for early-morning workouts